This morning, while going through my DNA matches, I came across a match who had these people within their tree:

 The Louisa on the birth certificate was a domestic servant.
 It seems probable that the father’s surname was Fordham.

-Unfortunately, at this point in time it cannot be confirmed that this Louisa is the same daughter of William and Louisa (nee Moore), and I have not been able to sight Walter Fordham or Cox in the English, Welsh or Scottish Census of 1891, 1901 or 1911.
+At this point in time it cannot be 100% confirmed that this Louisa is the same daughter of William and Louisa (nee Moore), and I have not been able to sight Walter Fordham or Cox in the English, Welsh or Scottish Census of 1891, 1901 or 1911.

-I believe that Walter could possibly be my great grandfather, or, I suspect if this is my direct descendant, that Walter, like his mum became a parent at a young age, and that child, possibly born between about 1904 to 1908 in Scotland, who is likely registered under his mum’s surname, whatever that is, is my great grandfather.
+I believe that Walter Fordham Cox could possibly be my great great grandfather, and I suspect if this is my direct descendant, that Walter, like his mum became a parent at a young age, and that child, possibly born between about 1904 to 1908 in Scotland, or possibly France, who is likely registered under his mum’s surname, whatever that is, is my great grandfather.

 If a descendant of Walter is reading this post, and has considered doing a DNA test for family history, then that would be a great idea!